ARPITA1877/ARPITA1877/README.md

 🎓 Pursuing **Master of Computer Applications (MCA)** — International Institute of Management Science, Chinchwad, Pune 🎓 **Bachelor of Computer Applications** (79%) — Institute of Technology and Management, Nanded

-💻 Motivated developer with strong knowledge of Java, Spring Boot, HTML, CSS, JavaScript, MySQL, and Python.
+💻 Motivated developer with strong knowledge of Python, Django, HTML, CSS, JavaScript, MySQL, and Python ,Spring Boot.
 Passionate about building scalable web applications.

-🎯 Eager to contribute as a **Java Full Stack Developer**
+🎯 Eager to contribute as a **Python Full Stack Developer**

 ---